-While I did not grow up with a visiting elf, I am a sucker for creating new tradition for my family.
+While I did not grow up with a visiting elf, I am a sucker for creating new .
 Even if the most positive thing we get out of Vinny is a little excitement in the morning and a giggle when he is discovered, the idea remains fun and I hope, adds to the magical memories my children have of the holiday season.

 As for the behavior modification, maybe my kids are still a bit too young to really understand the consequences of being reported to Santa.
 Here’s hoping next year Vinny will win me over as more than Santa’s helper, because mamas need some help too!

 About this column: Follow columnist Vanessa McManus as she shares the joys, trials and tribulations of parenting two toddlers.